 - Hungry guests will likely eat at least 2 smoked chicken thighs, so make sure you purchase enough to accommodate.

-- Light meat, such as chicken breasts are typically cooked to a safe 165°F, but chicken thighs and wings are cooked to a higher temperature.
+- Light meat, such as chicken breasts is typically cooked to a safe 165°F, but chicken thighs and wings are cooked to a higher temperature.
 The meat will fall off the bone and be tender, not chewy.
 Cook your thighs to 175-180°F and I promise you’ll have better results.

 Common Questions